 Working in teams, students spend the semester creating a game prototype that they refine and polish during the spring semester.
 The goal of this course is for students to demonstrate their ability to research, design and test a game which shows their own personal voice as well as an understanding of the field of game design.Prerequisite: GMD 230 Senior Game Design majors only

-In this course students will be refining their game prototypes into finished games and creating documentation to submit for festivals, grants, distributions, and exhibition.
-The course will also cover many aspects of professional development for game designers, including portfolios, web presence, funding, and entrepreneurship.Prerequisite: GMD 498
+In this course students refine their game prototypes into finished games and create documentation to submit for festivals, grants, distributions, and exhibition.
+The course also covers many aspects of professional development for game designers, including portfolios, web presence, funding, and entrepreneurship.Prerequisite: GMD 498

 This course is designed to provide a basic framework for recording, editing, and composing with sound in a variety of media.
 No prior production knowledge is assumed.
-Classes will focus on creative projects, while establishing a common technical and aesthetic vocabulary through in-class demonstrations and discussions.
-Core techniques common to digital audio workstation environments will be explored using a combination of Adobe Audition and Ableton Live software.
-Open to all.
+Classes focus on creative projects, while establishing a common technical and aesthetic vocabulary through in-class demonstrations and discussions.
+Core techniques common to digital audio workstation environments are explored using a combination of Adobe Audition and Ableton Live software.

 This course is a series of media non-specific explorations of interaction and interactivity.
 The goal of the course is to engage students in encounters with objects and others to learn the fundamentals of interaction within the context of art.
 Students investigate the way we relate to objects and people through physical engagement and group dynamics.
-In addition, the relationships between body, space and architecture, and how we define and challenge notions of social and physical interactions will be covered.
+In addition, the relationships between body, space and architecture, and how to define and challenge notions of social and physical interactions are covered.

 Experience design radically restructures design away from making things and toward facilitating experiences.
 This approach is useful both to the creation of immersive experiences as well as traditional design of all kinds.
 The experience designer can create moments of wonder, puzzlement, awe, or reverie using the tools of any form, be it theater, sound, architecture, games, time-based art, marketing, installation art, escape rooms or theme parks.
-In this class, we will dig deep into the conceptual foundations of these practices, and explore how they can be applied to design practices for maximum impact.
+Students dig deep into the conceptual foundations of these practices, and explore how they can be applied to design practices for maximum impact.

-An introduction to the development of sound as an expressive, sculptural, environmental, networked & musical medium.
-Students are introduced to a broad range of historical, contemporary and hybrid techniques, ideologies and creative approaches used by artists working in the field.
-Also, this course surveyes such pivotal genres of sound art and the avant-garde as: Musique concrète, Tape music, Electroacoustic music, Industrial & Noise music, Ambient, No Wave, IDM, Glitch, etc. Artists and Composers who helped define these genres.
-Concepts of interactive sound installation, acoustemology, deep listening, live performance, networked music and sound in relationship to video & the internet are also covered.Prerequisite: FF 111/112
+An introduction to the development of sound as an expressive, sculptural, environmental, networked & musical medium; to a broad range of historical, contemporary and hybrid techniques, ideologies and creative approaches used by artists working in the field.
+Also, this course surveys such pivotal genres of sound art and the avant-garde as: Musique concrète, tape music, electroacoustic music, industrial & noise music, ambient, No Wave, IDM, Glitch; artists and composers who helped define these genres.
+Concepts of interactive sound installation, acoustemology, deep listening, live performance, networked music and sound in relationship to video and the internet are also covered.Open to Sophomores, Juniors, Seniors and Graduate students

 Students learn and apply various new media methods and technologies to create networked art projects.
 Sound, electronics, games, gaming, play and beyond are used for the creation of participatory net/web events.
 Students work both individually and collaboratively throughout the semester.
 Studio work and techniques supplements readings, lectures and discussions on current and historical perspectives on new media, electronic art, systems, and networks.Prerequisite: IA 215